3 REASONS TO BE PROUD OF ACCOUNTABILITY

 People do in general like to single out the dysfunctions of their peers rather than take a closer look at themselves.

-However, regardless of what others think, the reality is that accountability is not about hiding one’s problems … it’s about exposing one’s life to a set of trusted friends thereby reducing the likelihood of future problems while simultaneously increasing the likelihood of success in reaching one’s personal goals.
+However, regardless of what others think, the reality is that accountability is not about hiding one’s problems.
+It’s about sharing your life with a group of close friends can help you avoid future issues and increase your chances of achieving personal success.

 If we are open to talking about our struggles with lust, financial irresponsibility, pride, or marriage we put ourselves in a position to hear truth and encouragement from others around us, who can serve as a system of support when life gets rough.

 Although it may be uncomfortable and go against our natural tendencies, I’d like to challenge you to not just find accountability, but value and embrace it.